Skip to content

 Build a Real-Time Chat App with PostgreSQL and Server-Sent Events

-This tutorial demonstrates how NpgsqlRest's Server-Sent Events (SSE) support transforms PostgreSQL's RAISE statements into real-time events - enabling you to build secure chat applications in minutes, not days.
+This tutorial shows how NpgsqlRest's Server-Sent Events (SSE) support turns PostgreSQL RAISE statements into real-time events.

 Source Code: github.com/NpgsqlRest/npgsqlrest-docs/examples/8_simple_chat_client